Lifestyle and home remediesBy Mayo Clinic Staff

 If you find a tick on your body, don't be alarmed.
-If you remove the tick within 24 hours of its attachment, chances of transmission of ehrlichiosis or other tick-borne illnesses are slim.
+If you remove the tick within 24 hours of its attachment, it's unlikely you'll get ehrlichiosis or other tick-borne illnesses.
 Follow these steps for safe removal of ticks:

 - Use tweezers if possible.
 Use a pair of flat-tipped tweezers or cover your hand with a tissue or glove to remove a tick.
-A tick's saliva and bodily fluids can carry the same bacterium that's found in their mouths and can enter your body through cuts or mucous membranes in your skin.
+A tick's saliva and bodily fluids can carry the same bacterium that's found in its mouth and the bacterium can enter your body through cuts or mucous membranes in your skin.

 Petroleum jelly and hot matches are not effective treatments for removing ticks or tick parts from your skin.
 These methods may make matters worse by triggering the tick to release more of its bodily fluids, and that could cause further infection.

 Kill the tick.
 Once you have successfully removed the tick, kill it by placing it in a container with rubbing alcohol in it.
 Don't crush the tick in your hands or with your fingernails because the fluids it releases may contain infected bacteria.

 If you want to save the tick for testing in the event you become ill, put it in a plastic bag or a jar, date the container and place it in the freezer.